Message Context

 - Use context for data that should be in the action

-- Assume context items exist without checking
+- Assume Items exist without checking

 What's Next